 evaluate the salaries of your current employees

-In a labour shortage environment, salary increases should not be based solely on inflation, as ambitious and successful employees will know their worth and will go elsewhere if they feel underpaid.
+Salary increases should not be based solely on inflation in a labour-shortage environment, as ambitious and successful employees will know their worth.
+They will go elsewhere if they feel underpaid.

 compare the salaries of your employees with the same skills and background

-Consider experience when making comparisons, and be aware that women and people from visible minorities often earn less than their counterparts.
+Consider experience when making comparisons, and be aware that women and people from visible minorities often earn less in their hourly pay than their counterparts.

 Studies have shown that companies with transparent pay scales see increased diversity, innovation, and profitability, regardless of size or industry.